mlunicampania/FGrnLib/README.md

 # FGrnLib

-Versione 2.0 con calcoli logaritmici
+Version 2.0 with logarithmic calculations